Dimension-Dependent Asymptotic Dynamics for Mean Curvature Flow with Robin Boundary Conditions: Introduction

-where $\nu$ is the inner unit normal vector to $\partial\Omega$, and $\theta$ denotes the contact angle between $\partial\Omega\times\R$ and the graph of $u(\cdot,t).$ When $N=2, \Omega$ is strictly convex and $g=g(x)$ with small $|D_T g|$, Altschuler and Wu \cite{AW2} showed that a solution either converges to a minimal surface or to a translating solution.
-Recently, Ma, Wang and Wei \cite{MWW} derived uniform gradient estimates for the problem with $N\geq 1$, $g=g(x)$ and $\Omega$ being strictly convex, and proved that the solution converges to a translating solution.
-Wang, Wei and Xu \cite{WWX} further generalized the results in \cite{MWW} to a kind of general capillarity-type boundary conditions.
-We are interested in the Robin boundary conditions, that is, the case
+as in \eqref{b1} or \eqref{b2} in one dimension case, where $\nu$ is the inner unit normal vector to $\partial\Omega$, and $\theta$ denotes the contact angle between $\partial\Omega\times\R$ and the graph of $u(\cdot,t).$ (See the Appendix for details on derivation of \eqref{mcf1} and \eqref{b3} as a singular limit of the Allen-Cahn equation with Robin boundary condition.)
+When $N=2,\ \Omega$ is strictly convex and $g=g(x)$ with small $|D_T g|$, Altschuler and Wu \cite{AW2} showed that a solution either converges to a minimal surface or to a translating solution.
+Recently, Ma, Wang and Wei \cite{MWW} derived uniform gradient estimates for the problem with $N\geqslant 1$, $g=g(x)$ and $\Omega$ being strictly convex, and proved that the solution converges to a translating solution.